benbaptist/elevenlabs/README.md

 pip install --upgrade elevenlabs
 ```

+This library requires no special dependencies, and is written in pure Python.

 # Basic Usage #
 Here's an example of how you can use elevenlabs to retrieve data from the API: